pratapladhani/mcs-labs/labs/ask-me-anything/README.md

 #### Setting an office location in Entra ID

 1. Start by assigning an office location to your user.
-Use the **Workshop Agent** to select a **country** in the list.
-This will update your user's Office location property in Entra ID.
+Use the **Workshop Agent**  and ask `Set location`.
+You will then be prompted to choose from a list of countries, and then hit **Submit**.
+This will update your user's Office Location property in Microsoft Entra.

 > [!IMPORTANT]
-> Access the workshop agent in the same location as when you created your training user account.
-You will need the workshop code and your training user's email address if you previously closed the agent.
-Tell the agent to "Set office location", you can repeat this process as desired.
+> - Access the workshop agent in the same location as when you created your training user account.
+> - You will need the workshop code and your training user's email address if you previously closed the agent.
+> - You can repeat this process as desired.

 #### Getting the office location of the logged-in user at the start of the conversation